LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

-The pins are made as sturdy as possible but they can still incur damages when the chip is mishandled so one of the few things you need to do as a precaution is to avoid installing this CPU into the wrong sockets.
+The pins are made as sturdy as possible, but they can still incur damage when the chip is mishandled, so one of the few things you need to do as a precaution is to avoid installing this CPU into the wrong sockets.
 Some damage to the pins can be irreversible.

-Once the pins are fitted into the appropriate holes, it is possible to secure the chip with a lever to ensure that it is firmly placed.
+Once the pins are fitted into the appropriate holes, securing the chip with a lever is possible to ensure it is firmly placed.

-PGA socket types are commonly used by AMD, such as the popular AM4 socket for their Athlon and Ryzen series processors, although as mentioned earlier, some of their newer entries such as the Threadripper series CPUs may use an LGA socket.
+PGA socket types are commonly used by AMD, such as the popular AM4 socket for their Athlon and Ryzen series processors.
+However, as mentioned earlier, some of their newer entries, such as the Threadripper series CPUs, may use an LGA socket.

-Installing a PGA socket is quite easy as the CPU can drop into place without the need of a lot of force.
-For this reason, PGA sockets can be referred to as the Zero Insertion Force (ZIF) sockets.
+Installing a PGA socket is quite easy, as the CPU can drop into place without much force.
+For this reason, PGA sockets can be called Zero Insertion Force (ZIF) sockets.

-While PGA based CPU are very easy to install on to the motherboard, handling them can become an issue.
+While PGA-based CPUs are very easy to install onto the motherboard, handling them can become an issue.

 Putting pressure on a misaligned CPU or bending the pins on the CPU can result in irreversible damage.

 AMD processors are often told off for using PGA as their primary topology since they are prone to accidents.